Best of NYC in 10 Days

 • Financial District I was hoping to see a little more than just tall sky scrapers, but I guess for security reasons they can’t let every curious tourist into the Wall Street Stock Market buildings.
 However it is still impressive to stand between all the tall buildings.

-• One World Trade Center It is impressive to see the place of tragedy and how big the twin towers were.
+• One World Trade Center It is humbling to be in the place of tragedy and to imagine how big the twin towers were.

 • Manhattan Bridge - This was probably my favorite experience on our first trip to New York and we discovered it by accident.
 We were on the subway (Amazing view from N, Q & R train) passing over the bridge at night, as I realized how amazing the view was from the bridge.
 Take the Grand Street exit from the subway and walk across the bridge.
 You get the better view on the city AND the Brooklyn Bridge and there are way less people.
 It also looks amazing at night.
 (Title image)